EA31337/EA31337-indicators-common/Oscillator/README.md

 ## MACD (Moving Average Convergence Divergence)

+The Moving Average Convergence Divergence (MACD) is a popular technical analysis indicator that helps traders identify potential trend reversals, momentum shifts, and generate buy or sell signals.
+It consists of two main components: the MACD line and the signal line.

 MACD measures the relationship between two moving averages of an asset's price.
 It consists of a MACD line and a signal line.
 The MACD histogram represents the difference between the MACD line and the signal line and provides insights into the momentum of the trend.

+The MACD line is calculated by subtracting the longer-term exponential moving average (EMA) from the shorter-term EMA.
+The resulting line represents the difference between these two moving averages and indicates the momentum of the price action.

+The signal line, also known as the trigger line, is a smoothed moving average of the MACD line.
+It helps to identify potential entry and exit points.
+When the MACD line crosses above the signal line, it generates a bullish signal, indicating a potential buy opportunity.
+Conversely, when the MACD line crosses below the signal line, it generates a bearish signal, indicating a potential sell opportunity.

+In addition to the MACD line and signal line, the MACD indicator also includes a histogram, which represents the difference between the MACD line and the signal line.
+The histogram provides a visual representation of the divergence between the two lines, indicating the strength of the momentum.
+Positive histogram bars indicate bullish momentum, while negative histogram bars indicate bearish momentum.

+Traders often use the MACD indicator to confirm trends, identify potential trend reversals, and generate entry and exit signals.
+It is effective in both trending and ranging markets.
+However, it is important to note that the MACD is a lagging indicator, meaning that it may not provide signals at the exact tops and bottoms of price movements.

 ## RSI (Relative Strength Index)

+The Relative Strength Index (RSI) is a popular momentum oscillator used in technical analysis to measure the speed and change of price movements.
+It provides traders with insights into overbought and oversold conditions of an asset and helps identify potential trend reversals.

 RSI compares the magnitude of recent price gains to recent price losses to determine if an asset is overbought or oversold.
-It oscillates between 0 and 100,
-with values above 70 indicating overbought conditions and values below 30 indicating oversold conditions.
+It oscillates between 0 and 100, with values above 70 indicating overbought conditions and values below 30 indicating oversold conditions.

+The RSI is calculated based on the average gain and loss of the closing prices over a specified period, typically 14 periods.
+The formula compares the average gain to the average loss and presents the result on a scale of 0 to 100.

+When the RSI value is above 70, it suggests that the asset is overbought, indicating a potential upcoming price correction or reversal.
+Conversely, when the RSI value is below 30, it suggests that the asset is oversold, indicating a potential buying opportunity as the price may bounce back.

+Traders also pay attention to divergences between the RSI and the price action.
+Bullish divergence occurs when the RSI forms higher lows while the price forms lower lows, indicating a potential bullish reversal.
+On the other hand, bearish divergence occurs when the RSI forms lower highs while the price forms higher highs, suggesting a potential bearish reversal.

+The RSI is a versatile indicator that can be applied to different timeframes and asset classes.
+It is commonly used in conjunction with other technical indicators and analysis techniques to confirm trading signals and assess market conditions.

+It is important to note that while the RSI can be a useful tool, it should not be relied upon as the sole basis for making trading decisions.
+It is recommended to use the RSI in combination with other forms of analysis and to consider other factors such as market trends, support and resistance levels, and fundamental analysis.

 ## Stochastic

+The Stochastic oscillator is a popular momentum indicator used in technical analysis to identify overbought and oversold conditions of an asset and potential trend reversals.
+It compares the current closing price of an asset to its price range over a specified period, typically 14 periods.

 The Stochastic Oscillator compares the closing price of an asset to its price range over a specific period.
 It generates values between 0 and 100, where readings above 80 suggest overbought conditions, and readings below 20 indicate oversold conditions.

+The Stochastic indicator consists of two lines: the %K line and the %D line.
+The %K line represents the current closing price relative to the price range, while the %D line is a smoothed moving average of the %K line.
+The %K line is more sensitive and prone to fluctuations, while the %D line provides a smoother reading.

+The Stochastic oscillator oscillates between 0 and 100.
+When the %K line crosses above the %D line and moves above 20, it is considered a bullish signal, indicating potential buying pressure and a possible trend reversal.
+Conversely, when the %K line crosses below the %D line and moves below 80, it is considered a bearish signal, indicating potential selling pressure and a possible trend reversal.

+The Stochastic indicator also includes two reference lines: the upper reference line, typically set at 80, and the lower reference line, typically set at 20.
+These lines help identify overbought and oversold conditions.
+When the %K line exceeds the upper reference line, it suggests the asset is overbought and may experience a price correction.
+Conversely, when the %K line falls below the lower reference line, it suggests the asset is oversold and may experience a price rebound.

 ## WPR (Williams Percent Range)